weusdapper/Allele-Group-Data-marketplace/content/pages/terms.md

 “**Privacy Policy**” means the privacy policy located at https://www.oceanprotocol.com (and any successor or related locations designated by Ocean), as it may be updated by Ocean from time to time.

-“**Purgatory**” means a state in which a publisher or data asset is tagged in Ocean Market.
+“**Purgatory**” means a state in which a publisher or data asset is tagged in Formidable Data Market.
 The purgatory policies are located at https://github.com/oceanprotocol/list-purgatory/tree/main/policies

 “**Service**” means each of the services made available by Ocean or its affiliates, including those web services described in the Service Terms.
 Services do not include Third-Party Content.